-In the rare circumstance that the Court decides that an evidentiary hearing is needed in a case, the Court will appoint an attorney to represent a petitioner who qualifies under 18 U.S.C. § 3006A.
-See Rule 8 of the Rules Governing Section 2254 Cases in the United States District Courts.
+In the rare circumstance that the Court decides an evidentiary hearing is needed, the Court will appoint an attorney to represent a movant if he or she qualifies under 18 U.S.C. § 3006A.

-9. The Court will enter a final decision granting or denying relief to the petitioner.
+7. The Court will enter a final decision granting or denying relief to the movant.

-Ultimately, you will receive a written ruling from the Court either granting, denying, or granting in part and denying in part your petition.
+Ultimately, you will receive a written ruling from the Court either granting, denying, or granting in part and denying in part your motion.